JonnieSparkles/app-factory/README.md

 **All files re-upload on every deployment:**
 - Check that deployment-tracker.json exists and has fileHashes
+- Verify the tracker has version "1.0.0" (optimized structure)
 - Verify GitHub workflow is committing tracker files back to repo
 - Ensure app directory has proper permissions